-We may amend or supplement this prospectus from time to time by filing amendments or supplements as required.
-You should carefully read this prospectus and any prospectus supplement or amendment before you invest in our common units.
-You also should read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us and our financial statements.
+You should read carefully this prospectus before deciding to participate in the Plan.
+You should read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information on us and for our financial statements.

-Our common units are listed on the New York Stock Exchange LLC ("NYSE") under the symbol "ET."
-On July 16, 2024, the last reported sale price of our common units on NYSE was \$16.36 per common unit.
+Our common units are listed on the New York Stock Exchange (the "NYSE") under the ticker symbol "ET."